Hebridean Island Hopping Women’s Tour – Mull, Iona & Kerrera

 The West Coast

-The intricate west coast was home to Scotland’s first people who left many traces of their culture, some up to 5000 year old, in the valleys, along the shore and on hill tops.
-Later, in the 5th century, the first Scottish Kings arrived from Ireland establishing their Kingdom of Dalriada in the valley of Kimartin.
+The West Coast was once a busy seafaring route and home to Scotland’s first people who left many traces of their culture, some up to 5000 years old, in the valleys, along the shore and on hilltops.
+Later, in the 5th century, the first Scottish Kings arrived from Ireland establishing their Kingdom of Dalriada.
+St. Columba settled on the tiny island of Iona around the same time and undertook the Christianization of Scotland.
+To this day, Iona is the spiritual home of a thriving ecumenical community and the lovingly restored Abbey in its remote coastal setting is a feast for eye and spirit.

 Wildlife